EU pressures AstraZeneca to deliver vaccines as promised

 The delays will be make it harder to meet early targets in EU’s goal of vaccinating 70% of its adult population by late summer.

-EU Council President Charles Michel said the EU already “pounded our fist on the table” with Pfizer last week to ensure that the delays end by the end of this week.
+European Council President Charles Michel said the EU already “pounded our fist on the table” with Pfizer last week to ensure that the delays end by the end of this week.

 The EU has signed six vaccine contracts for more than 2 billion doses, but only the Pfizer-BioNTech and Moderna vaccines have been approved for use so far.